Multi-Function 2 inch Digital Display | FAA Certified

 |NORSEE Approval [PDF]||Rev D||02/13/2023|

 Frequently Asked Questions

-Included is the AV-20 (with internal backup battery), two 1/4″ quick connect fittings, mounting screws, and wire harness.
-The harness has all interconnect pins pre-loaded with individually labeled wires.
+Included are the AV-20-S (with internal backup battery), two 1/4″ quick connect fittings, mounting screws, a d-subminiature connector, backshell, and pins.

 OAT probe is NOT included and must be purchased separately.
-The AV-20 is compatible with the industry standard Davtron Analog probe, available through common component suppliers.
+The AV-20-S is compatible with the industry-standard Davtron Analog probe, available through common component suppliers.
 (If the OAT probe is not connected, OAT, DALT and TAS will not be displayed.)

 Yes and no. During the majority of flight conditions, they are equivalent.
 However, during conditions where the aircraft is moving through a mass of air that has a vertical component, the behavior is slightly different.

 As vertical updrafts are rarely of concern, the scenario to look at is the downdraft during final approach.
 In this environment, the aircraft will sink at a rate that is not consistent with the aircraft pitch.
 As the algorithm utilized compares the aircraft pitch to the actual flight path through the air, this will result in an artificial positive AoA (see diagram).

 A downdraft that forces a sink rate of -1000 FPM will effectively increase the current AoA by approximately 5.6 degrees (this is speed dependent).